-Nex-Tech, Lenora, Kan., has named Jimmy Todd, pictured at left, as the CEO/General Manager to replace Larry Sevier, at right, upon his retirement, March 1, 2014.
-Sevier, who has been with the company for 28 years, will end his distinguished career after 48 years in the industry.
-Todd, the current CEO at Mutual Telephone Company (MTC), Little River, Kan., will join the organization after January 1, 2014.
-He has a Bachelor's degree in Social Sciences from Chapman University in California and a Masters of Business Administration from University of Portland.
-Jimmy's career in telecommunications spans over 25 years starting with active duty service in the Navy as a specialist in communication electronics, and continuing in the Army National Guard.
-After military service, he worked at Pacific Bell in San Jose, Calif., and Qwest/US West in Portland, Ore., managing field and network operations.
-In 2004, Jimmy was named President/General Manager for Malheur Bell, an independent telephone company under Qwest.
-In 2008; he became the President & General Manager Jimmy has been involved in the formation of the Kansas Fiber Network (KFN) and is the current KFN Board Chairman.
-He serves on the NTCA The Rural Broadband Association (NTCA) Trust Committee for the Retirement & Security program, and is a member of the NTCA Government Affairs Committee.
-MTC is an owner/partner of Nex-Tech Wireless (NTW) and Jimmy has played an active role with the NTW Board.
-In 2011, he was appointed by Kansas Governor Sam Brownback to represent rural independent telcos on the Kansas NG911 Coordinating Council.
-Jimmy has lobbied at the State and Federal level on behalf of independent companies and is involved with several national industry associations.
-Don't forget to reset your clocks If you think it's getting dark early this week, just wait until Monday.
+specialist in communication electron-ics, and continuing in the Army Na-tional Guard.
+After military service, he worked at Pacific Bell in San Jose, Calif., and Qwest/US West in Portland, Ore., managing field and network op-erations.
+In 2004, Jimmy was named President/General Manager for Mal-beur Bell an independent telephone Board.
+In 2011, he was appointed by Kansas Governor Sam Brownback to represent rural independent telcos on heur Bell, an independent telephone company under Qwest.
+In 2008; he bee the President & General Manager the Kansas NG911 Coordinating Council.
+Jimmy has lobbied at the State and Federal level on behalf of independent companies and is involved with several national industry associations. of MTC of MTC.
+Jimmy has been involved in the for-mation of the Kansas Fiber Network (KFN) and is the current KFN Board Chairman.
+He serves on the NTCA The Don't forget to reset your clocks If you think it's getting dark early this week, just wait until Monday.
 Daylight Saving Time ends Sunday, and with the return to Standard Time, sunset will be an hour earlier next week, about 5:36 p.m.
 Monday in Oberlin.
 While the "official" time change is at 2 p.m., few of us will be up to set our clocks back an hour then.
 Most people will change their clocks before going to bed, or in the morning.
-Just don't forget, or you're going to be late for something Sunday morning.
-The days will keep getting shorter for another few weeks, until the shortest day of the year on Saturday, Dec.
+Just don't forget, or you're going to be late for some-bing Sunday morning. thing Sunday morning The days will keep getting shorter for another few weeks, until the shortest day of the year on Saturday, Dec.
 21, the winter solstice, when the sun will set here at 5:21 p.m.
+Feel like you are "Missing" out on local community news?